RobMeades/ioc-client/README.md

 If you touch the microphone while the recording is running you should see the VU meter displayed in the SSH window change.

 To make a proper capture you will need to configure for a mono microphone and a sensible recording level.
-In your home directory, create a file called `/etc/asound.conf` with the following contents:
+Create a file called `/etc/asound.conf` with the following contents:

 ```
 pcm.mic_hw {